 Every year we ask for nominations in our hunt for the most inspirational people working in the land-based and environmental industries in Scotland.

-This years awards takes place at the Hilton Dunblane Hydro Hotel on 6th March 2014
+Our next awards ceremony takes place at the Hilton Dunblane Hydro Hotel on 5th March 2015.

 Looking for a training course?
 Get the right course, at a location near you.

 Search thousands of courses, from hundreds of providers at One Stop Shop:

 Quick and easy access to training opportunities throughout Scotland

 Search a wide variety of training courses - everything from industry specific training (from floristry to chainsaw to forklift training) to management, health & safety and IT courses

 Filter results to find those closest to you